Svetozar Vukmanović: Student days

 Although a communist for a few years already, Svetozar was not a member of the Communist Party (KPJ) in the Kingdom of Yugoslavia, mostly because its organization in Montenegro was still weak with sporadic activity.
-Immediately upon arriving to Belgrade, however, he took an active part in the revolutionary student movement that was very strong at the university.
+Immediately upon arriving to Belgrade, however, he took an active part in the revolutionary student movement that was strong at the university.
 Right away, he participated in the large demonstrations during November 1931 for which he got kicked out of the dormitory the following year.
 He was thus forced to pay rent in various private apartments and for a time even lived with another communist activist Đuro Strugar, who was his friend from Cetinje gymnasium.
 In 1933, Svetozar formally joined the Party along with his gymnasium friends Novica Ulićević, Dimitrije Živanović, Ratomir Popović, Branko Mašanović, and Đuro Strugar.

 As a student in 1933, he organized strikes and demonstrations.
 He graduated from the University of Belgrade's Law School in 1935.

 He was nicknamed Tempo because of his urging people to hurry.

 After publishing his memoirs in the 1980s, Tempo came back into the public spotlight by providing vocals for the rock band Bijelo dugme on their 1986 album Pljuni i zapjevaj moja Jugoslavijo.

 Tempo died in late 2000 in his seacoast villa in Reževići.
 Before his death, he explicitly requested to be buried next to his brother Luka in their home village Podgora.